-22.1 TUPE is a complex piece of legislation and the likely added complication of employee pensions requires the trust to seek advice at the very earliest of stages to ensure that all of its obligations are understood and met.
-Further advice should therefore be sought from the trust's HR provider.
+22.1 TUPE is a complex piece of legislation and the likely added complication of employee pensions requires the school to seek advice at the very earliest of stages to ensure that all of its obligations are understood and met.
+Further advice should therefore be sought from the school's HR Advice provider.